prashanthgedde/Books-DDIA/ch05-Replication.md

 Older version of MYSQL used this but discouraged as this has above issues.

 ### Write-ahead log (WAL)
+Low level logs capturing each change to DB.
+* WAL is an append-only sequence of bytes containing all writes to the DB.
+* The same log can be used to build a replica on another node
+* One prblem with this problem - WAL contains details of which bytes were changed in which disk blocks.
+This makes the replication closely coupled to the storage engine.
+If DB changes its storage format from one version to another.

 ### Logical (row-based) log replication
+To decouple from the storage engine formats and internals, this format of log uses - LOGICAL LOG.
+A LOGICAL LOG for a DB is usually a sequence of records describing writes to DB tables at a granularity of a row:

+MySQL's BINLOG (when configured t use row-based replication) uses this approach.

 ### Trigger based replication